 Once we were across the border and figured out the lay of the land we felt perfectly safe walking around town checking out the sights and shops.

 Be aware of uneven surfaces.
 While we were crossing the border one day we saw two ladies trip over uneven surfaces and fall down.

 What a contrast, walking from the States into Los Algodones and being immediately greeted by all the hawkers trying to sell their wares or get you into their shops.
 “Hola!
 I have a good price for you!”
 “What you want?”
 “What you need?”
-“I have good dentist for you!”
-“Your dentist too expensive, mine is better!”
+“I have a good dentist for you!”
+“Your dentist is too expensive, mine is better!”
 “You need glasses?”
 “Prescription meds?”
 “No Money, No Honey” “Almost Free!”
 “Cheaper in the morning!”
 “Something for the wife?….Neighbor’s wife?”
 “Free Mexican suitcase (plastic bag) with purchase.”
 “Give me chance to rip you off for less!” and our favorite “Viagra… Great for Newlyweds!”

-Continually amazed at just HOW MANY dentist offices there are in Los Algodones, among the street vendors, eye doctors and pharmacies.
+Continually amazed at just HOW MANY dentist offices there are in Los Algodones, among the street vendors, eye doctors, and pharmacies.
 Some of the bigger dental clinics were housed in their own modern buildings as is Dental Topete while other smaller ones were strangely tucked in behind a mess of street vendors, which in our opinion wouldn’t inspire much confidence in them!

 We had a sign painted for the front of our motorhome by spray artist Marlon down on Snowbird Alley.
 He does some amazing work creating a custom artwork using spray paints and household items as brushes.